julian-fong/home-credit-default-risk/README.md

 eda.ipynb\
 model_selection.ipynb

+Running them in order will allow you to achieve the same model and results in the files

 ## Data

 The data files are quite large and are not located in the repository.
 The following files are included in the data folder: